--Draw extensive details and short quotations from each book to support your argument.

--Write with clear, polished prose.
-Deliver a thesis in the intro, and begin each paragraph with a topic sentence argument.

--Provide numerous examples and brief quotations from the books.

--Provide citations as either footnotes or endnotes using the Chicago Manuel of Style's documentary-note format.
+- -Do not simply re-state each author's thesis.
+Instead, weave aspects of the two books together to develop your own argument. - -You can be selective in how you draw from each book, which means that you do not need to give equal coverage to each chapter of a given book.
+Instead, draw strategically from the two books to advance your own thesis.
+(Note: If you want to draw from three books, you may do so, if it helps you develop your own argument.) - -Draw extensive details and short quotations from each book to support your argument. - -Write with clear, polished prose.
+Deliver a thesis in the intro, and begin each paragraph with a topic sentence argument. - -Provide citations as either footnotes or endnotes using the Chicago Manuel of Style's documentary-note format.